-Introducing a rural, romance series with a difference – A Bindarra Creek Romance series © S. E. Gilchrist 2015
+Introducing a rural, romance series with a difference – A Bindarra Creek Romance © S. E. Gilchrist 2015 – a group writing venture that now has five separate series encompassing best-selling Australian romance authors.

 The core concept of the town is of a small, isolated, rural community struggling to remain alive in a difficult economic climate and keen to take up a government incentive in order to bring people, and life, back to Bindarra Creek.